 This course is broken down into ten manageable weekly modules:

 This course should take approximately 4 – 6 hours per week.
-You can expect to devote about 1 – 2 hours per week to watching video lectures and reading learning materials, 1 – 2 hours per week preparing for and participating in the webinar and 1 – 2 hours per week applying your knowledge through learning activities and practical assignments.
-Every webinar is recorded so you can rewatch it at any time.
+You can expect to devote about 1 – 2 hours per week to watching video lectures and reading learning materials, 1 – 2 hours per week preparing for and participating in the virtual tutorial and 1 – 2 hours per week applying your knowledge through learning activities and practical assignments.
+Every virtual tutorial is recorded so you can rewatch it at any time.

 This course has been designed for high-potential healthcare leaders from both clinical and non-clinical backgrounds who already lead a team, unit or function and want to prepare themselves for more senior roles and greater responsibilities.
 It will be particularly suitable for anyone who wants an introduction to all of the fundamental business and management disciplines that are studied during an MBA programme at a world-ranking business school, as they apply to healthcare.